How To Solve Geopolitical Business Crisis Before It Starts

 Avoiding Reputational Damage

-Reputation takes years to develop and carries your brand farther than any ad or marketing campaign.
-Reputation can also be destroyed in a day, so protecting it is protecting your investment and hard work.
+Reputation takes years to develop and carries your brand farther than any single ad or marketing campaign.
+Reputation can also be destroyed in a day due to a deepfake, a bad social media post, or a corporate scandal.
+Even a targeted campaign by activists can destroy your image.

-We can also assist you in avoiding costly marketing mistakes by screening new products and initiatives in safe focus groups conditioned to market conditions.
-If you are repairing your reputation, we can give accurate information on the state of your image and how it affects your business by monitoring how your customers and investors view you.
+We assist you in avoiding costly marketing mistakes by deploying intelligence methods to screen and test new products and initiatives in safe focus groups conditioned to market conditions.
+If you are repairing your reputation, we can give accurate information on the state of your image with key demographics and how it affects your business by monitoring how your customers and investors view you.

-Our advisory services and real-time risk monitoring can protect you from the very worst blows to your reputation before they occur.
+Our advisory services and real-time risk intelligence monitoring can protect you from threats to your reputation by gaining you precious time to get ahead of crisis.

 Managing ESG related Risks

-ESG (Environmental, Social, and Governance) risks are more than a fad.
-ESG involves environmental laws, relations between your business and corporate social responsibility, and internal corporate governance.
+Environmental, Social, and Governance (ESG) risks are more than a fad.
+ESG is not new, but combines long-existing environmental laws, and regulations related toand corporate social responsibility, and internal corporate governance.

-When you work with Infortal to address your ESG risks, we can assess your supply chains and suppliers for environmental standards, conduct internal audits to identify and rectify shortfalls in governance and compliance, and assist you in crafting and executing plans for good corporate social responsibility.
+When you work with Infortal to address your ESG risks, we can assess your supply chains and suppliers for environmental standards, human trafficking and slave labor risks, and conduct internal audits to identify and rectify shortfalls in governance and compliance.
+Once risks are identified, we assist you in crafting and executing plans to avoid costly scandals and fines.

 International Litigation